 - Eczema: Coconut oil may be applied to the portions with eczema.
 It will help the skin to stay soft.

 - Best Massage Oil: Coconut oil has cooling properties, and regular massage with it will help to keep your body in balance.
 Try a soothing light massage with this oil.
 It works great as a cooling medium for massage.
 Start by gently rubbing this oil into your temples, under your eyes and down around your neck.
 If you are able, continue with a full body massage.
 If time or circumstances do not allow for a full massage then at least treat yourself to ten minutes in a cool, dimly lit space.
 Apply this oil to the soles of your feet and massage.
 Do not rush this process, and allow your body to relax, cool and realign its elements.
-During summer in the morning, as part of your daily routine, rub 5 to 6 ounces of coconut oil or sunflower oil on your body before bathing.
-Coconut oil is calming, cooling, and soothing to the skin.

 - Grey Hair: Amla and coconut oil can be excellent remedy in the prevention and treatment of premature greying of hair.
 Cut fresh amla into small pieces and dry in shade.
 These pieces should be boiled in coconut oil till solid matter become little charred dust.
 This darkish oil is very useful in preventing greying.